 - Dance of the Sarcomeres A mental picture of muscle knot physiology helps to explain four familiar features of muscle pain

 - Eccentric Contraction A peculiar bit of muscle physiology

-- When To Worry About Shortness of Breath … and When Not To Some common, minor & treatable causes of a scary symptom explained
+- When To Worry About Shortness of Breath … and When Not To Two common, minor, and treatable causes of a scary symptom

 - Stiffness, tightness, and limited range of motion Is your range actually limited, or do you just feel that way?

 - 9 Surprising Ways to Hurt Understanding pain when there is no obvious explanation

 - Getting On Your Nerves Can you damage your nerves when self-massaging?

 - 7 Reasons Older Adults Don’t Stay in Exercise Classes And 7 reasons they should stick with it: the science and psychology of maintaining an exercise class habit

 - Oh, a flow-induced system of mechanotransduction!
 Of course!
 A century-old mystery of bone biology was solved just a little while ago

 - You Might Just Be Weird The clinical significance of normal — and not so normal — anatomical variation

 - Spinal Nerve Roots Do Not Hook Up to Organs!
 One of the key “selling points” for chiropractic care is the anatomically impossible premise that your spinal nerve roots are important to your general health